Barobax

-Barobax are an underground Iranian pop band with all the three members (Khashayar Haghgoo, Keivan Haghgoo and Hamid Farouzmand) living in Tehran, Iran.
-Like many other forms of music in Iran, their music is censored domestically.
-Yet, they have an international following thanks to the Internet and Iranian satellite stations based outside Iran.
+Barobax are an underground Iranian pop band with all three members (Khashayar Haghgoo, Keivan Haghgoo and Hamid Farouzmand) living in Tehran.
+They have an international following thanks to the Internet and Iranian satellite stations based outside Iran.
 Additionally, record labels such as Avang Music and M4 Records have distributed their music internationally.

 Their album "Wag" was released in 2007.
 Filmed on location in Paris Café featuring Gamno, Barobax released Soosan Khanoom on January 16, 2010 which "inspired" the song featured in the Bollywood movie Agent Vinod - Pyaar ki Pungi by music director Pritam Chakraborty.
 Barobax filed a complaint of copyright infringement, however it was later withdrawn and an apology issued to Pritam Chakraborty with the statement "We do not want to get into any further legal issue and so we are withdrawing the case as we know that Mr. Pritam's lawyer is an expert in copyright laws and there will be strong criminal action otherwise made out against us...", some have suggested they were intimidated into withdrawing their complaint particularly due to the apologies wording though the matter appears settled for now.